cshift-tech/patchprelude/README.md

 The project is based on a blueprint including example roles and responibilities and sample policy and standards.
 This gives anyone an ability to start from a proven setup to get software vulnerbality management working in any orgnaization.

-All information is unde MIT license so feel free to make use of it!
+All information is released under a MIT license so feel free to make use of it!